-Electronic healthcare records (EHRs) contain a rich vein of real-world clinical data that can be used to improve understanding of gastrointestinal diseases.
+Electronic healthcare records (EHRs) contain a rich collection of real-world clinical data that can be used to improve the understanding of gastrointestinal diseases.
 Human clinicians cognitively process this information, organising it into contextualised chunks.
-This semi-structured information presents particular challenges for computer analysis because morphology (how words are formed), syntax (the arrangement of words), semantics (the meaning of words and phrases) and pragmatics (how language is used)(1) vary depending on the context.
+This semi-structured information presents particular challenges for computer analysis because morphology (how words are formed), syntax (the arrangement of words), semantics (the meaning of words and phrases) and pragmatics (how language is used) [1] vary depending on the context.

-Natural language processing (NLP) describes computerised methods to assess, evaluate, synthesise, generate, and interact with free text.
-A spectrum of NLP technologies exists, ranging from Rule-Based (RB) to Machine-Learning (ML) and Deep Learning (DL) methods(2).
-The field has accelerated with the advent of DL-based transformer models in 2017(3).
+Natural language processing (NLP) describes computerised methods for assessing, evaluating, synthesising, generating, and interacting with free text.
+A spectrum of NLP technologies exists, ranging from rule-based (RB) methods to machine learning (ML) and deep learning (DL) methods [2].
+The field accelerated with the advent of DL-based transformer models in 2017 [3].
 Many NLP models can now interpret complex language in clinical text to help structure clinical information.
+(Fig. 1)

 DL methods have the advantage of coping with larger volumes of data, typically at the cost of explainability.
-In particular, bi-directional encoder representations from transformers (BERT) models(4) and generative pre-trained transformers like GPT-3 in 2020(5), later used to perform a literature review(6), have raised the profile and capabilities of clinical NLP.
+In particular, bidirectional encoder representations from transformers (BERT) models [4] and generative pre-trained transformers such as GPT-3 in 2020 [5], which were subsequently used to perform a literature review [6], have improved the profile and capabilities of clinical NLP.
 In contrast, RB methods often work well with smaller datasets but are more challenging to scale.

-Meanwhile, the rapid ongoing expansion in demand for gastrointestinal services worldwide(7-11) is leading to intense and building pressures on the workforce(12, 13).
-NLP is already used in other specialities to semi-automate clinical workloads.

-However, as in radiology, significant involvement is needed by both researchers and healthcare professionals to ensure that these methods are trustworthy(14), robust and representative.
+Moreover, the rapid ongoing expansion in demand for gastrointestinal services worldwide [7-11] is leading to intense and building pressures on the workforce [12, 13].
+NLP is already used in other specialties to semi-automate clinical workloads.
+However, as in radiology, significant involvement is needed by both researchers and healthcare professionals to ensure that these methods are trustworthy [14], robust and representative.

+Researchers are increasingly using NLP in gastroenterology [15], as recently described in a systematic review studying NLP adenoma detection from free-text colonoscopy reports [16].
+Future clinical applications include diagnostic decision-making, referral classification, prediction of disease progression, clinical error flagging and personalised treatment planning.

+Applying NLP in gastroenterology also presents some specific challenges.
+Most gastroenterological diagnoses, such as inflammatory bowel disease (IBD), can be diagnosed at multiple levels: histopathological, endoscopic and clinical.
+Thus, standalone algorithms based on singular reports will prove clinically insufficient.
+Although often semi-structured, liver, pancreatic, and endoscopic reports may vary substantially in content.
+Finally, neuro-gastroenterological problems are still open to some subjective interpretation, making NLP analysis incredibly challenging.

+However, as a starting point, a general overview of the field is required to accelerate future progress.
+By learning from recent examples in radiology [17], cardiology [18] and psychiatry [19], this systematic review aimed to provide clinicians with an accessible understanding of NLP.

+Fig. 1 Applied Example of Natural Language Processing in Gastroenterology.
+Figure 1 provides a visual applied example of clinical natural language processing (NLP) in gastroenterology flowing from semi-structured free-text, then on to structured output and finally some examples of present gastroenterology(GI) NLP applications

+Aim

-Researchers are increasingly using NLP in Gastroenterology(15), as recently described in a systematic review studying NLP adenoma detection from free-text colonoscopy reports(16).
-However, a general overview of the field is required to accelerate future progress.
-Learning from recent examples in radiology(17), cardiology(18) and psychiatry(19), this systematic review aims to provide clinicians with an accessible understanding of NLP.
-Aim: This review assesses the progress of NLP to date within gastroenterology, grades the robustness of the methodology, exposes the field to a new generation of authors and highlights future opportunities for clinical usage and recommendations for research.
+This review assesses the progress of NLP within gastroenterology, grades the robustness of the methodology, exposes the field to a new generation of authors, and highlights future opportunities for clinical usage and recommendations for research.